 “Most blues are subtitled either ‘no sense of wonder’ or ‘no sense of scale’.”

 I’m not arguing that “the world right now” isn’t scary, but rather that it’s always been scary, we just weren’t around to see it, or if we were, we weren’t aware of it, for a multitude of reasons.
 Reckoning with horror and the unknown have always been a part of life, and in essence what we’ve been experiencing for the last decade+ is simply Leeloo Dallas Multipass googling “war” and going comatose.
 My aim here is to suggest that, if you’ve ever considered your life to be “ok”, then it still is, or at least it hasn’t suddenly stopped being that way because you became aware of something that was already taking place.
-To offer a personal example: I grew up in a particularly violent area, and when I was in 6th grade, there was a beheaded body found four doors down from my house, sprawled out on the sidewalk.
+To offer a personal example: I grew up in a particularly violent area, and when I was in 6th grade, a beheaded body was found four doors down from my house, sprawled out on the sidewalk.
 As we all soon discovered, one of the local gangs had decided to “send a message” to their rivals by snatching one of their members and executing him, leaving his body at the end of my street and his head a couple blocks away, on his parents’ doorstep.
 This was, obviously, an unthinkably terrible event, to say the least, but it doesn’t negate the reality of my own experience, of having grown up in a loving home, of having survived, of my childhood having been a good one.
 The skill is to be able to allow both to be real - that unfortunate man really did get killed, really was decapitated and left like trash on the side of the road, and I really did have a nice family and a warm home in which to grow up.
 My childhood’s “ok-ness” can’t undo the horror of that poor soul’s end, nor does his death invalidate my experience.
 They are both real, both accurate, both eternal.